Saturday, October 12, 10 am - 4 pm

 Additional guests include science centers Explora and Science Spectrum who will showcase some of their popular demonstrations and activities, including an inflatable planetarium; the New Mexico Military Institute’s science department who will present several fun activities in the Make Lab; the Roswell Fire Department with it’s Fire Obstacle Course; the Wheels of Wonder mobile museum; a drone obstacle course led by Airplay Media; and Michele Matthews of Yoga at Down to Earth Nutrition Center with some energizing, family-friendly yoga sessions.

-With organizing support by the Anderson Museum, Miniatures and Curious Collections Museum, and Bone Spring Art Space, the Roswell Museum’s popular sidewalk drawing activity for all ages is making a return with a new name, Chalk the Walk.
+The Roswell Museum’s popular sidewalk drawing activity for all ages is making a return with a new name, Chalk the Walk.
+To learn more details and download a Chalk the Walk registration form, click here.
 Also new to the event this year, Keep Roswell Beautiful will be presenting a collaborative mural project made of recycled plastic bottle caps and lids to beautify our City and educate the public on recycling and reusing.

-In addition, the festival will featured the twenty top teams from area middle schools who participated in a build challenge to create models of Mars Colonies.
+In addition, the festival will feature the fifteen top teams from area middle schools who participated in a build challenge to create models of Mars Colonies.
 Other participating groups include Xcel Energy, the Roswell Astronomy Club, Spring River Zoo, Roswell Public Library, several state and federal agencies, among others.

 This event is generously funded by Xcel Energy and the RMAC Foundation.